fiskl-accounting/help-docs/docs/invoicing/invoice-create.md

 import TOCInline from '@theme/TOCInline';
 import Mermaid from '@theme/Mermaid';

-Invoicing in Fiskl ranges from basic to sophiscated.
+Invoicing in Fiskl ranges from basic to sophisticated.
 We will run through creating a basic invoice and then address each part of the invoice individually to explore the more advanced features.
-You do not need to pre-create any items as you can create everything as you create your first invoice but it can be useful to have the following set up in advance.
+You can create everything as you create your first invoice, but it can be useful to have the following set up in advance:

 1. Complete your [Company Settings](../getting-started/company-settings).
-Ensure your address is correct.
+Ensure your address is correct
-2. Create a `Client`
+2. Create a Client
-3. Create a `Payment Method`.
-This can be using an integrated payment gateway like `Stripe` or adding a `Manual Payment` method.
+3. Create a Payment Method.
+This can be using an integrated payment gateway like Stripe or adding a Manual Payment method

 ## Basic invoice

 Try the interactive demo to create a basic invoice.

 <div style={{ position: 'relative', paddingBottom: '56.25%', height: 0, width: '100%' }}>
   <iframe